Muslims gather at mosques for first Friday prayers since Israel-Hamas war started

 He prayed for Egyptians, their army and president, and asked God to help the Palestinians and aid them in preserving their land.

-Egypt, which made peace with Israel decades ago and has long served as a regional mediator, is staunchly opposed to resettling Palestinians on its territory, both because of the costs involved and because it would undermine their quest for an independent state.
+Egypt, which made peace with Israel decades ago. has long served as a regional mediator.

-Egypt has taken “unprecedented measures” to reinforce its border with Gaza and prevent any breaches, a senior Egyptian security official has said.
-The official spoke on condition of anonymity because he was not authorized to brief reporters.

 In the Pakistani capital, Islamabad, a cleric at the pro-Taliban Red Mosque pleaded with God to send special help to the Palestinians.

 “Oh Allah destroy Israel!
-Break it apart into pieces,” urged Abdul Aziz in an emotional sermon in a packed mosque, where around 900 worshippers congregated for Friday prayers.
+Break it apart into pieces,” urged Abdul Aziz in an emotional sermon delivered to around 900 worshippers congregated for Friday prayers.

 “Oh Allah make it easy for them to reach there, and bless us with the death of a martyr,” he declared, his voice reverberating through loudspeakers.

-Similar sermons were held at mosques throughout the country, including the major urban centers of Karachi and Lahore.
-Radical Islamist parties held anti-Israel rallies after Friday prayers.
+Similar sermons were held at mosques throughout the country.
+And radical Islamist parties held anti-Israel rallies after Friday prayers.

 Pakistan has no diplomatic relations with Israel because of the issue of Palestinian statehood.